USC fires Clay Helton, Donte Williams to serve as interim head coach

 While USC went 5-1 during the pandemic-shortened season last year, it needed three wild comebacks to get to that point and then lost rather convincingly to Oregon in the Pac-12 championship game.
 When the Trojans went down 14-0 and 21-7 in that game, committed three turnovers, racked up 9 penalties for 98 yards and looked overmatched by an unranked Oregon team, it felt all too familiar to so many other big games in which USC struggled under Helton.

-Since that Pac-12 title in 2017, Helton's program was just 5-12 against teams that finished the respective season with a winning record.
+Since that Pac-12 title in 2017, Helton's program was just 5-12 against teams that finished the respective season with a winning record (not counting the two games this year, as it's unknown how San Jose State and Stanford will finish record-wise).

 There was optimism entering this season, but the loss to Stanford on Saturday night amplified the Helton frustration back to its zenith as fans booed the team in the Coliseum and filled up message boards and social media demanding change.